 Analog outputs in Arduino

-- Arduino Due has 13 PWM outputs of 8 bits on pins 2 to 13.
-Additionally, this board includes two discretized analog outputs (DAC) with a resolution of 12 bits (4096 levels).
+- Arduino Due has 13 8-bit PWM outputs on pins 2 to 13.
+Additionally, this board incorporates two discretized analog outputs (DAC) with 12-bit resolution (4096 levels).

-We can also emulate PWM signals in software, but with the additional workload that this entails for the processor.
+We can also emulate PWM signals by software, but with the additional workload this implies for the processor.

-An 8-bit resolution in a PWM output means that we have 256 levels.
+An 8-bit resolution on a PWM output means we have 256 levels.
 That is, we indicate the Duty cycle using a number from 0 to 255.

 Timers in hardware PWM

-Hardware PWM functions use timers to generate the output wave.
-Each timer services 2 or 3 PWM outputs.
+Hardware PWM functions use Timers to generate the output waveform.
+Each Timer serves 2 or 3 PWM outputs.
 For this, it has a comparison register for each output.
-When the time reaches the value of the comparison register, the output inverts its value.
+When the timer reaches the value of the comparison register, the output inverts its value.

 Each output connected to the same timer shares the same frequency, although they can have different Duty cycles, depending on the value of their comparison register.